huggingface/blog/stable_diffusion_with_diffusers.md

 pip install diffusers==0.2.3
 ```

+You also need to accept the model license before downloading or using the weights.
+In this post we'll use model version `v1-4`, so you'll need to  visit [its card](https://huggingface.co/CompVis/stable-diffusion-v1-4), read the license and tick the checkbox if you agree.
+You have to be a registered user in 🤗 Hugging Face Hub, and you'll also need to use an access token for the code to work.
+For more information on access tokens, please refer to [this section of the documentation](https://huggingface.co/docs/hub/security-tokens).

+After that one-time setup out of the way, we can proceed with Stable Diffusion inference.

 The Stable Diffusion model can be run in inference with just a couple of lines using the [`StableDiffusionPipeline`](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py) pipeline.
 The pipeline sets up everything you need to generate images from text with
 a simple `from_pretrained` function call.